Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-Based on the above pretraining routine and architecture, we developed Prithvi-EO-2.0 in two sizes, 300M and 600M, based on ViT-L and ViT-H, respectively.
-We trained both versions with (Prithvi-EO-2.0-$\ast$-TL) and without (Prithvi-EO-2.0-$\ast$) temporal and location information.
-The models were trained for 400 epochs; the 300M models were trained on 80 GPUs (utilizing $\sim$21.000 GPU-hours for the full training), while the 600M models were on 240 GPUs (utilizing $\sim$58.000 GPU-hours for the full training).
-The local batch size (i.e., the batch size per GPU) for ViT-L was 48, and for ViT-H, was 16 to accommodate the larger model; a global batch size (i.e., the local batch size multiplied by the number of utilized GPUs) of 3,840 is then effectively used for all models.
-The weight decay was set to 0.05, and we used a cosine scheduler with a maximum learning rate of 5e-4, linear warmup for 40 epochs starting from a learning rate of 1e-6.
+Using the architecture and MAE approach described, we developed Prithvi-EO-2.0 in two sizes, 300M and 600M, based on ViT-L and ViT-H, respectively~\cite{dosovitskiy2020image}.
+We trained versions with (Prithvi-EO-2.0-$\ast$-TL) and without (Prithvi-EO-2.0-$\ast$) temporal (T) and location (L) information.
+The models were trained for 400 epochs on A100 40GB GPUs; for the 300M models we used 80 GPUs (utilizing $\sim$21,000 GPU-hours for the full training), while for the 600M models, 240 GPUs (utilizing $\sim$58,000 GPU-hours for the full training).
+The local batch size (i.e., the batch size per GPU) was set to 48 for ViT-L and 16 for ViT-H, to accommodate the larger model; a global batch size (local batch size multiplied by the number of GPUs) of 3,840 was used for all models.
+We used a weight decay of 0.05 and a cosine scheduler with a maximum learning rate of 5e-4 and linear warmup for 40 epochs starting from a learning rate of 1e-6.
 For models with temporal and location data, we set the drop probability to 0.1.
-As described in section \ref{sec:CONTUSsampling}, the training samples have shape $4\times256\times256$ for time, height, and width, respectively, and we used random crop (final input shape is $4\times224\times224$) and random horizontal flips as data augmentation.
-Data parallelism in HPC systems is essential for efficiently handling large-scale remote sensing data required for training deep learning models \cite{sedona2019}.
-By distributing the data across multiple GPUs, HPC systems can significantly reduce training time while maintaining accuracy.
-PyTorch DDP was used to scale the model pretraining.
-The models were pretrained on the Booster partition of the JUWELS (Jülich Wizard for European Leadership Science) supercomputer\footnote{\url{https://apps.fz-juelich.de/jsc/hps/juwels/index.html}} \cite{JUWELS} hosted at JSC, which features 936 compute nodes, each equipped with 4 NVIDIA A100 GPUs.
+As described in section \ref{sec:CONTUSsampling}, the samples have shape 4~$\times$~256~$\times$~256 for time, height, and width, respectively, and we used random crop to 4~$\times$~224~$\times$~224 and random horizontal flips as data augmentation.
+The models were pretrained on the Booster partition of the JUWELS (Jülich Wizard for European Leadership Science) supercomputer~\cite{JUWELS} hosted at JSC.